 One of the big reasons we racked up a total debt of $109,000 was due to credit cards.
 We used credit cards to live beyond our means for years.
-We used credit cards when we fell short for food, or wanted to dine out, or when summer vacation time came.
+We used credit cards when we fell short for food or wanted to dine out, or when summer vacation time came.
 We were unorganized and used the “if we can afford the minimum monthly payment” mentally for a number of years.
 We had as many as five credit cards all carrying balances at one point.
 When new credit cards rules took effect in 2010 for things like minimum payment and annual percentage rates (APR) we sank deeper into trouble.
-We continued to over spend and maxed our cards shortly after, only to hit rock bottom and finally wake up in June of 2010.
+We continued to overspend and maxed our cards shortly after, only to hit rock bottom and finally wake up in June of 2010.
 We have a single credit card today, with a $1k limit, and as we are just months away from being debt free I have no interest in jumping back into the credit card game.
-I realize this is a highly debated topic in the personal financial world, and usually comes down to personal preference.
+I realize this is a highly debated topic in the personal finance world and usually comes down to personal preference.

-Credit Card Pro
+Credit Card Pros

 - Immediate access – unexpected emergency